AlexTheHuman/ganvogh/README.md

-# ganvogh
-A robotic painter
+# GANvogh - A robotic painter